Wiki · Person · Last reviewed June 19, 2026

 Chowdhury's career is rooted in applied algorithmic ethics rather than abstract AI commentary.
 Her own biography describes her as working at the intersection of data science, policy, and ethics to make AI systems more accountable and transparent.

-Before Humane Intelligence, she built Accenture's Responsible AI practice and later led Twitter's Machine Learning Ethics, Transparency and Accountability team.
+Before Humane Intelligence, she built Accenture's Responsible AI practice, founded Parity as an algorithmic-audit platform, and later led Twitter's Machine Learning Ethics, Transparency and Accountability team.
 Harvard's Berkman Klein Center describes her work at Twitter as focused on identifying and mitigating algorithmic harms on the platform.

 Humane Intelligence

 Humane Intelligence was built to grow a community of practice for algorithmic evaluation.
-Its public materials describe work on AI red teaming, contextual evaluations, bias bounties, policy, and tools for collecting data from red-team exercises.
+Its public materials describe programs in AI red teaming, contextual evaluations, bias bounties, policy, and software for collecting data from red-team exercises.

 The organization matters because it treats AI evaluation as a social process.
-Instead of assuming that only labs or auditors can test AI systems, it builds methods for expert groups, public participants, civil society, governments, and institutions to contribute evidence.
+Instead of assuming that only labs, vendors, or auditors can test AI systems, it builds methods for expert groups, public participants, civil society, governments, and institutions to contribute evidence.

 Humane Intelligence describes AI red teaming as a semi-structured approach to assess and improve AI model safety and effectiveness by identifying vulnerabilities, limitations, and areas for improvement.
-Its model is especially useful for domains where lived experience, language, culture, religion, geography, or professional context changes what harm looks like.
+Its model is especially relevant where lived experience, language, culture, religion, geography, disability, gendered harm, or professional context changes what harm looks like.

 Public Red Teaming

-Chowdhury was one of the named organizers of the 2023 DEF CON generative AI red-team event announced by AI Village.
-The event brought together AI Village, Humane Intelligence, SeedAI, and others to test models from major AI organizations in a public setting.
+Chowdhury was one of the named authors of AI Village's 2023 announcement for the DEF CON generative-AI red-team event.
+The event brought together AI Village, Humane Intelligence, SeedAI, AVID, policy partners, community groups, and model providers to test large language models in a public setting.

 Policy and Institutions